aildnont/covid-cxr/README.md

 promote discovery of patterns in such X-rays via machine learning interpretability algorithms, and (3) to build more robust and extensible machine learning infrastructure trained on a variety of data types, to aid in the global response to COVID-19.

-We are calling on all machine learning practitioners and healthcare professionals who can contribute their expertise to this effort.
-If you are interested in getting involved in this project by lending your expertise, please reach out to us ([contact info](#contact) is at the bottom of this page); otherwise, feel free to experiment with the code base in this repo.
+We are calling on machine learning practitioners and healthcare professionals who can contribute their expertise to this effort.
+If you are interested in getting involved in this project by lending your expertise, or sharing data through data-sharing agreements, please reach out to us ([contact info](#contact) is at the bottom of this page); otherwise, feel free to experiment with the code base in this repo.
+The initial model was built by Blake VanBerlo of the Artificial Intelligence Research and Innovation Lab at the City of London, Canada.

 A model has been trained on a dataset composed of X-rays labeled positive for COVID-19 infection, normal X-rays, and X-rays